drasi-project/docs/docs/content/reference/command-line-interface/_index.md

 **Flags and Arguments**:
 - `<resource-type>`: Specifies the type of resource to list; see the [Drasi Resources](#drasi-resources) section for a description of the possible values.
-- `-n|--namespace <namespace>`: Specifies the namespace where the resources should be listed.
+- `-n|--namespace <namespace>`: Specifies the namespace where the resources to be listed are hosted.
 If not provided, the default namespace configured using the `drasi namespace set` command is used.
 - `-h|--help`: Display help for the `list` command.

 **Usage Example**: